Brief History of Willersey Village

 Wylardesey, Wylardsey, Willesleye, Willerseye, Willersei, Willarseye, Wylardseye, Wyllardeseye, Wyllarseye and Wylareseye.

 One possible meaning of the name is thought to be “Island of a man called Willhere or Willheard.” another is that it is after a salt boilers pit or salt boilers island; an explanation of the existence of an island could be that the three streams which go through Willersey might in the past have spread out and isolated some of the land.

 He said because I

 It is difficult to do justice to this long history in a few pages but we will from time to time add more.
 Should you wish to add or correct anything do please email us.
 There are several residents of Willersey who have lived all their lives here so we will be able to occasionally add stories and other information which will not be found in the Gloucestershire archives and published books.

 Here is another brief history by prominent resident Maurice Andrews MBE.

 All new residents are given a copy of the Welcome to Willersey booklet and this history is included in it.

-Sometimes Willersey is misspelt Willersley - this is somewhere completely different in Derbyshire (see above).
+Sometimes Willersey is misspelt Willersley - this is somewhere completely different in Derbyshire.

 If you wish to know more about the history of other local villages then this is a very good starting point.

-A project group in nearby Badsey is researching and recording local farmsteads and the nearby village of Badsey has a local history group which does good research.
+A project group in nearby Badsey is researching and recording local farmsteads and also in the village of Badsey a local history group which does good research.